 How to read open Interest data using StockEdge?

-You can perform an Open Interest Analysis in the StockEdge application.
-StockEdge also provides you with the open interest data at the end of the day (EOD).
+StockEdge has an open interest analysis tool.
+It also provides you with the open interest data at the end of the day (EOD).

 Finding the Open Interest in the StockEdge application is really easy.
 Just tap on the ‘stocks’ button from the home tab.
 Type the name of the stock in the search bar (remember the stock has to be listed in the Future and Options segment) and check its OI.